MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 ![](images/Hand-Rays-720px.jpg)<br>

 ## Transition between near and far
 Instead of using specific gesture, such as [Pointing with Index Finger](coming-soon.md) to direct the ray, we design the ray coming out from the center of the palm, releasing and reserving the five fingers for more gestures of manipulation.
 With this design, HoloLens 2 support exactly the same set of hand gestures for both near and far interaction.
 Users can use the same grab gesture to manipulate objects at different distances.
-The invocation of the rays is automatic and proximity based: <br><br>
+The invocation of the rays is automatic and proximity based: <br>
 * when an object is within arm reached distance (roughly 50 cm), the rays are turned off automatically encouraging for near interaction.
 * When the object is farther than 50 cm, the rays are turned on.<br>
 This mechanism makes the transition smooth and seamless.<br>